nabeghe/mem-php/README.md

 // Deletes a key from a group.
 Mem::del($key, $group = 'default'): bool

+// Deletes items based on key matching with regex.
+Mem::delMatches($regex, $group = 'default'): bool

-// Returns all groups and their keys.
+// Returns all storages (groups) and their keys.
 Mem::all(): array

 // Returns all keys and values of a group.